0x9F1337/DynamicTemplateJsonExample/README.md

 ```cmd
 dotnet new install .\
 ```
-This is install this (or your own) template.
+This will install our (or your own) template.

 ### Create a sample project using your newly installed template